User-Centered Web Development

 Quality.
 First and foremost user-centered development means emphasis on quality.
 Alas, quality is vague here and, more importantly, not a true attribute to focus on to make our work more usable for other developers.
 There are other things that help with developer usability.

 Comments.
 Comments can be a part of coding guidelines but they must not necessarily; and because comments are maybe the single most important thing to improve developer usability they should be called out separately.
 Comments mean code comments, and code comments are important because code is not necessarily self-explanatory.
-Well-written code may given an idea of how things are done, but not why.
-To explain that, we need comments—and more discipline, as I, the here critical author, am guilty of scarcely commented code, too.
+Well-written code may give an idea of how things are done, but not why.
+To explain that, we need comments—and more discipline, as I, the here critical author, am responsible for scarcely commented code, too.

 Documentation.
 Documentation actually addresses more user groups than only us developers—it targets developers, designers, concepters, project and product managers, business owners, organizational stakeholders, perhaps marketers and business developers and our legal teams, and maybe even end users—but as such it’s a prime area for user-centered web development.
-Much like quality code will help understand how what things are done, and comments explain why they’re done, documentation can show the overall picture and give all their users a better idea of what’s going on in the first place.
-This may seem like a distant demand for us at first, and I’m with the ones who’d want to avoid getting bogged down by writing lengthy technical documentation no one may read in the first place, and yet I see this point as an encouragement for us to find better approaches to documentation, precisely for more user focus from us as developers.
+Much like quality code helps to understand how what things are done, and comments explain why they’re done, documentation can show the overall picture and give all their users a better idea of what’s going on in the first place.
+This may seem like a distant demand for us at first (and I’m with the ones who’d want to avoid getting bogged down by writing lengthy technical documentation no one may read in the first place), and yet I see this point as encouragement for us to find better approaches to documentation, precisely for more user focus from us as developers.

-❧ Estelle Weyl suggested “we should be focused on the user experience, not the developer experience,” and from the angle she came she’s absolutely right.
+❧ Estelle Weyl suggested “we should be focused on the user experience, not the developer experience,” and from the angle she has come from she’s absolutely right.
 Developer experience (and developer usability, as suggested in Principles of Web Development) matters, but ultimately we as developers do have users, and our work should reflect that.
 User-centered web development, that lends focus we need more of.